History of Paraguay: Political conflicts

-After the death of López, the provisional government issued a proclamation on 6 March 1870, in which it promised to support political liberties, to protect commerce and to promote immigration, but the Provisional government did not last.
-In May 1870 José Díaz de Bedoya resigned and on 31 August 1870, Carlos Loizaga also resigned.
-The remaining member Antonio Rivarola was then relieved of his duties by the National Assembly which established a provisional Presidency to which Facundo Machaín was elected.
-He assumed the post on 31 August 1870, but was overthrown the next day in a coup which restored Rivarola to power.
+After Cerro Corá, the provisional government issued a proclamation in which it promised to support political liberties, to protect commerce and to promote immigration, but it did not last.
+In May 1870 José Díaz de Bedoya resigned and on 31 August 1870, Carlos Loizaga also did so.
+Cirilo Rivarola continued as sole president until the 1870 Constitution was ratified and remained president afterwards primarily due to Brazilian influence.
+The 1870 Constitution was modeled after the Constitution of the United States, and its main author was José Segundo Decoud, son to Juan Francisco and a former legionnaire.

-Post-war political conflicts

-The politics of the first post-war decade were heavily influenced by deeply personal conflicts between López loyalists and their more liberal opponents, but just as important was the backing of various politicians by Argentina and Brazil.
-In the end the Brazilian-supported politicians won, and established the rule of the Colorado party.
+The politics of the first post-war decade were heavily influenced by personal conflicts between former López loyalists and their more liberal opponents (centered around members of the Paraguayan Legion), but just as important was the backing of various politicians by Argentina and Brazil.
+The evacuation of foreign forces in 1876 did not mean the end of foreign influence.
+Both Brazil and Argentina remained deeply involved in Paraguay and the country's rival political forces.

-After Cirilo Antonio Rivarola resigned from the presidency in December 1871, Salvador Jovellanos came to power, backed by General Benigno Ferreira.
-Jovellanos was an accidental president, and after facing repeated revolts form López loyalists in 1873 and 1874, first Ferreira and then Jovellanos fled into exile.
-General Bernardino Caballero was the power behind the throne during terms of President Juan Bautista Gill, who was assassinated in 1877, and his political mentor, President Cándido Bareiro, who died from a stroke in 1880.
-At this point Caballero assumed the presidency and laid the foundations of the two-party system, remaining one of the most influential politicians until the 1904 Liberal revolution.
+After Cirilo Rivarola resigned from the presidency in December 1871, Salvador Jovellanos came to power, backed by General Benigno Ferreira.
+After facing repeated revolts form López loyalists in 1873 and 1874, first Ferreira and then Jovellanos fled into exile.
+The next president, Juan Bautista Gill, was assassinated in 1877; in 1880, President Cándido Bareiro died from a stroke.
+At this point General Bernardino Caballero, the foremost amongst the surviving Lopizta commanders of the war, assumed the presidency in a coup and laid the foundations of the two-party system, remaining one of the most influential politicians until the 1904 Liberal revolution.
+The political rivalry between future Liberals and Colorados started already in 1869 before the war was over, when the terms Azules (Blues) and Colorados (Reds) first appeared, though they were only officially established in 1887.
+Both parties had former López supporters and Paraguayan Legion veterans in their ranks.
+The Colorado Party dominated Paraguayan political life from the mid-1870s (despite still not existing formally then) until 1904, when Liberals took over.
+This ascent of Liberal Party marked the decline of Brazilian influence, which had supported the Colorados as the principal political force in Paraguay, and the rise of Argentine influence.

-Liberals versus Colorados

-The era of party politics in Paraguay was free to begin in earnest.
-Nonetheless, the evacuation of foreign forces did not mean the end of foreign influence.
-Both Brazil and Argentina remained deeply involved in Paraguay as a result of their connections with Paraguay's rival political forces.
-The political rivalry between future Liberals and Colorados started already in 1869 before the war was over, when the terms Azules (Blues) and Colorados (Reds) first appeared.